Services for Older/Vulnerable Adults

 Services for People with Disabilities

-In Virginia, eight state agencies, including DARS, are committed to supporting a career pathways approach to building Virginia's workforce.
+The Division of Grants and Special Programs assists DARS in advancing employment and independence of people with disabilities by developing and managing resources, enhancing agency programs and services and partnering with the Virginia Workforce System.
+In Virginia, eight state agencies, including DARS, are committed to supporting a career pathways approach to building the Commonwealth’s workforce.
 These agencies oversee 24 programs that provide assistance to businesses seeking quality employees and deliver a variety of education, training, and support programs for youth and adults.
 Learn more about the Virginia Workforce System through the publication, How is Workforce Development Delivered In Virginia?

 Community Based Services